Mitochondrial Mutations Research Project

 Previous attempts at allotopic expression have experienced only limited success due to problems with import of the proteins into the mitochondria, which were likely caused by the hydrophobic nature of the proteins.
 In addition to being ineffective, incomplete protein import is likely toxic to the mitochondrion and ultimately to the cell.
-To sidestep these problems and achieve optimal mitochondrial import, a co-translational import strategy will be used.
+To overcome these problems and achieve optimal mitochondrial import, SRF plans to use a co-translational import strategy.
 This strategy has been successfully employed by Professor Corral-Debrinski in work previously funded by SENS Research Foundation.
-The improvement that Dr. Corral-Debrinski has pioneered is to tag the RNA of the genes with sequences that not only target the proteins to the mitochondria, but direct the RNA to the mitochondrial surface before it is translated into protein.
+The improvement that Dr. Corral-Debrinski has pioneered is tagging the RNA of the genes with sequences that not only target the proteins to the mitochondria but also direct the RNA to the mitochondrial surface before it is translated into protein.
 This approach prevents the convoluted folding of these proteins during translation in the watery environment of the cytosol, improving the efficiency of protein import.

 Using mitochondrial gene therapy as a strategy to correct mitochondrial dysfunction has many advantages.
 In theory, such gene therapy could be used both to prevent and to correct the effects of mitochondrial mutations.
-Another exciting potential is that any therapy we develop could, in principle, be used to treat any of the known diseases of the mitochondria, such as LHON (Leber Hereditary Optic Neuropathy), Leigh syndrome, and NARP (neurogenic muscle weakness, ataxia, and retinitis pigmentosa), all of which are debilitating diseases.
+Another exciting potential is that any therapy we develop could, in principle, be used to treat any of the known diseases of the mitochondria, such as LHON (Leber Hereditary Optic Neuropathy), Leigh syndrome, and NARP (Neurogenic muscle weakness, Ataxia, and Retinitis Pigmentosa), all of which are debilitating diseases.
 Indeed, allotopic expression is already being tested in human clinical trials to treat LHON.
 Treatment of these known and well-characterized diseases is a licensable therapeutic indication under current regulation, which therefore constitutes an entry point for the first human uses of mitochondrial gene therapies that emerge from our work.
-This foundation, and the experience of patients treated with allotopically-expressed mitochondrial genes for mitochondriopathies, will give rejuvenation researchers an excellent opportunity to develop mitochondrial gene therapies for use against the systemic metabolic derangement imposed by age-related mitochondrial mutation.